 - Recurrent thoughts of death or suicide.

-These symptoms cause distress or impairment in social (relationships), occupational (work) and/or other important areas of functioning and participation/completion of activities of daily living.
+These symptoms cause distress or impairment in social (relationships), occupational (work), and/or other important areas of functioning and participation/completion of activities of daily living.
 These symptoms are not due to medical conditions.
-This can make the diagnosis of depression in cancer patients more difficult, as fatigue, weight and appetite changes and sleep changes can all be related to the actual cancer (and treatment).
+This can make the diagnosis of depression in cancer patients more difficult, as fatigue, weight, and appetite changes and sleep changes can all be related to your actual cancer (and treatment).

-Treatment of depression can be via medications, therapy or a combination of these modalities.
-Medications can be very successful in reducing depressive symptoms, but do take 2-4 weeks to become effective and can have side effects including decreased sex drive, dry mouth, weight gain, nausea and dizziness.
+Treatment of depression can be with medications, therapy, or a combination of these modalities.
+Medications can be very successful in reducing depressive symptoms, but do take 2-4 weeks to become effective.
+They can have side effects including decreased sex drive, dry mouth, weight gain, nausea, and dizziness.
 A word of caution: St. John's Wort (hypericum perforatum) has been used as an over-the-counter herbal antidepressant, but can interfere with many chemotherapy agents.
 Be sure to talk with your care team about any medications, including vitamins and herbal therapies.

 When to contact your care team

 - If you experience symptoms of depression for two weeks or more, contact your care team.